Loading and unloading vector data

 ...

-2. This is our sample data file:
+2. Prepare a sample data file:

 cat ../vector_test_data.csv